DragonSenses/Curiosity/JavaScript2/Web Components/2-custom-elements/custom-elements.md

 1. The class has only one method `connectedCallback()` -- the browser calls it when `<time-formatted>` element is added to page (or when HTML parser detects it), and it uses the built-in [Intl.DateTimeFormat](mdn:/JavaScript/Reference/Global_Objects/DateTimeFormat) data formatter, well-supported across the browsers, to show a nicely formatted time.
 2. We need to register our new element by `customElements.define(tag, class)`.
 3. And then we can use it everywhere.

+---

+### Custom elements upgrade
+If the browser encounters any `<time-formatted>` elements before `customElements.define`, that's not an error.
+But the element is yet unknown, just like any non-standard tag.

+Such "undefined" elements can be styled with CSS selector `:not(:defined)`.

+When `customElement.define` is called, they are "upgraded": a new instance of `TimeFormatted` is created for each, and `connectedCallback` is called.
+They become `:defined`.

+To get the information about custom elements, there are methods:
+- `customElements.get(name)` -- returns the class for a custom element with the given `name`,
+- `customElements.whenDefined(name)` -- returns a promise that resolves (without value) when a custom element with the given `name` becomes defined.

+---

+### Rendering in `connectedCallback`, not in `constructor`

+In the example above, element content is rendered (created) in `connectedCallback`.

+Why not in the `constructor`?

+The reason is simple: when `constructor` is called, it's yet too early.
+The element is created, but the browser did not yet process/assign attributes at this stage: calls to `getAttribute` would return `null`.
+So we can't really render there.

+Besides, if you think about it, that's better performance-wise -- to delay the work until it's really needed.

+The `connectedCallback` triggers when the element is added to the document.
+Not just appended to another element as a child, but actually becomes a part of the page.
+So we can build detached DOM, create elements and prepare them for later use.
+They will only be actually rendered when they make it into the page.

+---